tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

 - `replaced`: The TEP has been replaced by a new TEP.
 The `superseded-by` metadata value should point to the new TEP.

 When a TEP is merged with the `proposed` state, this means the project owners acknowledge this is something we need to work on *but* the proposal needs to be more detailed before we can go ahead and implement it in the main project(s).
-This state doesn't prevent using `tektoncd/experimental` to *experiment* and gather feedback.
+We might need more information about the impact on users, or some time to socialize it with the Working Groups, etc. This state doesn't prevent using `tektoncd/experimental` to *experiment* and gather feedback.

-A TEP can be created with the `implementable` state if it doesn't need any more discussion and got approved as it.
+A TEP can be moved to the `implementable` state if it doesn't need any more discussion and is approved as it.

 See [Examples](#examples) to see examples of TEP workflow on use cases.